Tradition and Innovation in the Cuisine in restaurant ANDRe by Chef Tokev, Sofia

 For my first visit at the new spot, see the publication

-This latest visit to ANDRe was again saturated with interesting and diverse experiences.
+This latest visit to restaurant ANDRe was again saturated with interesting and diverse experiences.
 But the most impressive was how Chef Tokev elegantly combined traditional recipes with innovative vision.

 … Light snowflakes and small lights coming from a laser on the walls of the restaurant building, inside it was spacious and cosy.
 There are many halls and rooms, hardwood floors and many beautiful bas-reliefs as decoration, as well as festive decorations.